-Dataminr announces new tool to assist first responders at TechCrunch Disrupt
+Dataminr announces new tool to assist first responders

 Razer gets backing from Horizons Ventures, inks phone JV with Three